What is a cavity?

 Why do I need a filling?

 With the exception of some early decalcification, cavities do not fix themselves or disappear.
 Once a cavity starts, it continues to spread into the deeper parts of the tooth, eventually affecting the pulp leading to nerve damage and even an abscess.
 In the process, it destroys the tooth structure making the tooth weaker and possibly resulting in a fracture.
 Early treatment is less painless, less expensive and often preserves the tooth.
 This is why we often fill small cavities long before they reach a level where they become problematic.
+However, just taking a visit to the dentist to get this fixed can be a challenge for some, which is why these cavities can be left and lead to further complications.
+That’s why looking at your local compounding pharmacy is perhaps a good idea, so you’re able to reduce that anxious feeling by getting a hold of a topical anaesthetic and the most important thing – getting that cavity fixed.

 Prevention is the key !